fkarg/fkarg.github.io/staged/extreme-ownership.md

 **Ch10: Leading up and Down the Chain of Command**

 {: .box-note}
-Do not expect support if you did not convey the importance to your superior.
+Do not expect support if you did not properly convey the importance.
 Have boundaries and tell them what you are going to do within them.
-Do not get lost in details, and keep your team aware of the strategic picture. <!-- TODO -->
+Do not get lost in details, but keep your team aware of the strategic picture.

 - It is hard to see strategic impact when working on a tactical level
 - You need to make sure that everyone understands _why_ you do what you do,